PHLAK/Soxy/README.md

 Now copy your public key to the remote host with the following command:

     ssh-copy-id user@example.com

+You can now start the SOCKS proxy connectsion with the following command:

+    soxy start

 Client Setup
 ------------
-After completing the "Installation" steps, start the SOCKS connectsion with the following command:

-    soxy start

 ### Gnome